 Something unique about you summed up in one sentence

 Your favorite part of working at Bold Insight

-In your spare time you would absolutely do this:
+In your spare time (or if you had spare time), you would absolutely do this:

 How long have you been in the UX field?